B.C. Archaeology

 The village of the workmen at Deir el Medina

-The day is set aside to explore the ruins of the vast Temple of Karnak.
-We spend the morning looking at the forecourt and Hypostyle Hall, before wandering around the impressive shrine.
-In the afternoon we see the festival hall of Tuthmosis III, the Temple of Ptah and the little-visited Ramesside Temple of the Moon God Khonsu.
-We have a late lunch back in Luxor leaving time for shopping in Luxor markets or rest and relaxation.
+The morning is set aside to explore the ruins of the Temple of Karnak.
+We visit the forecourt and Hypostyle Hall, before wandering around the impressive shrine.
+We explore see the festival hall of Tuthmosis III, and the small Temple of Ptah.
+In the afternoon we visit the Luxor Museum, which contains magnificent objects discovered in the local area, including objects from the tomb of Tutankhamun.
+A highlight is the cache of statues discovered in Luxor Temple.
+Overnight Luxor.

-Day 8: Deir el-Medina - Tombs of the Nobles - Ramesseum
+Day 7: Deir el-Medina - Tombs of the Nobles - Ramesseum

 In the morning we visit Deir el-Medina, the ancient village of the workmen who cut the tombs in the Valley of the Kings.
 We explore the village and the superb painted tombs of Senejdem and Inherkau.
-We then see a number of the other painted tombs belonging to high officials of the New Kingdom in the so-called ‘Valley of the Nobles’.
-This includes the 18th Dynasty tomb of Ramose, famous for its delicate carved relief.
-We have lunch in a nearby café.
-The afternoon is spent looking at the impressive mortuary temple of Ramesses II, known today as the Ramesseum.
+We then see a number of the other painted tombs in the so-called 'Valley of the Nobles' including the 18th Dynasty tomb of Ramose.
+The afternoon is spent at the impressive mortuary temple of Ramesses II, known today as the Ramesseum.
+We check into our luxury Nile cruise boat.

 The splendour of the Ramesseum